Last updated March 2026

 · BLS training and sign-off

 NB.
-BLS assessments a) can only be undertaken by 1) a certified BLS Trainer or 2) An HCP with ALS qualification, and b) need to be reassessed annually for the Cas Care / RRMT certification to remain valid, and thus permit us to practice and give drugs on the hill.
+Basic Life Support (BLS) assessments can only be undertaken by a certified BLS Trainer or a HCP with an Advanced Life Support (ALS) qualification, and all team members and Cas Carers need to be reassessed annually for the Cas Care / RRMT certification to remain valid.